ArthurPilone/SoftwareAnalytics24A1G4/pre_processing.md

 The dataset is read into a list of dictionaries using to_dict('records') and then processed.

-## Commit Count by Author
+## Number of times as an Assignee

-During the dataset loading, the number of issues assigned to each author is recorded in a dictionary "commit_no_by_author" to filter out authors with too few commits later on.
+During data loading, the number of times each author is assigned as an Assignee is recorded in a dictionary, which will later be used to filter out authors who have been assigned as an Assignee too few times (less than or equal to once).

 ## Pre-Processing Functions